Grandma Core Without the Trad Wife Vibes: Celebrating Empowered Homemaking

 Grandma core is more than an aesthetic; it’s a lifestyle that celebrates the comforts of home, the charm of bygone eras, and the joy of creating something with your own hands.
 It’s about embroidered tablecloths, home-baked bread, heirloom china, and fresh flowers from your garden.
 It invites you to embrace a slower, more mindful way of living, finding beauty in simplicity and everyday rituals.

-At its heart, grandma core is about cherishing the past—but that doesn’t mean you have to bring all of its baggage into the present.
+At its heart, grandma core is about cherishing the past, but, that doesn’t mean you have to bring all of its baggage into the present.
 You can adopt the aesthetic and lifestyle while firmly planting your feet in modern values of empowerment and independence.

 The Trad Wife Divide